kindelia/Kindelia/WHITEPAPER.md

 Actual contracts must hold a state.
 In Kindelia, every function holds an internal state, which is just any native HVM structure.
-That state can be loaded and saved using `IO.load` and `IO.save`.
+That state can be loaded and saved using `load` and `save`.
 With just that, we are able to create smart-contracts by using stateful functions.

 Below, we define a `Count` contract that has two actions: one to increment a